 Requirements of company striking off

-ACRA requires the following criteria to be met in order to strike your company’s name:
+ACRA requires the following criteria to be met to strike your company’s name:

 - The company’s operations have come to a halt;